This is the third edition of All Alexander’s Women by Robbert Bosschart (ASIN: B07B4HSQ1B). It is rare and

 that were responsible for reporting to the king (a kind of Persian Intelligence

-Service avant-la-lettre) and to control the implementation of his laws and
+Service avant-la-lettre) and controlling the implementation of his laws and

 orders all through the King’s huge empire.